deggua/deggua.github.io/posts/implementing_hdr.md

 # Using the Upgraded Swap Chain to Implement HDR Output

 Once I got the original code working with the upgraded swap chain I started changing everything required to get HDR working.
-To start I just forced it directly into HDR output (e.g. no way to not use HDR outupt), you can go back and change things to support both, at least I found it easier this way.
+To start I just forced it directly into HDR output (e.g. no way to not use HDR output), you can go back and change things to support both, at least I found it easier this way.

 [This resource from Microsoft goes over pretty much everything I'm going to be talking about in this section in more detail.](https://learn.microsoft.com/en-us/windows/win32/direct3darticles/high-dynamic-range)